Hardening NixOS

 -

-Enables auditing at the kernel level very early in the boot process.
-Without this, some events could be missed. -
+audit=1 Enables auditing at the kernel level very early in the boot process.

-While often enabled together,
+While often enabled together, security.audit.enable specifically refers to

-(program executions) -
+execve (program executions)

 This is just a basic configuration, there is much more that can be tracked.